 The standard uses Ethernet and TCP/IP for communication.
-Since Ethernet and TCP/IP are widely accepted and used, the application of these technologies provide a broad range of features from mainstream communication (standard parts 8-1, 9-2).
+Since Ethernet and TCP/IP are widely accepted and used, the application of these technologies provide a broad range of features from mainstream communication.
+However, IEC 61850 is also open for possible new communication concepts in the future.
 Communication profiles in IEC 61850 can be divided to vertical and horizontal.
 The vertical profile uses MMS over TCP/IP and vertical communication Layer 2 Ethernet multicast messages.
-The standard separates the functionality represented by the data model and the related communication services from the communication implementation thus being open for possible new communication concepts in the future
+The standard separates the functionality represented by the data model and the related communication services from the communication implementation thus being open for possible new communication concepts in the future.